intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/install.md

 ---
 ## Install BigDL Orca

+In this section, we use `pip install` to install BigDL Orca package, which is the most recommended way to install.

 ### To use basic Orca features
 You can install Orca in your created conda environment for distributed data processing, training and inference with the following command:
 ```bash